JuanTarrio/rebvo/README.md

 for a Monocular Camera.
 In Proceedings of the IEEE International Conference on Computer Vision (pp. 702-710).

 REBVO tracks a camera in Realtime using edges.
-The system is split in 2 components.
+The system is split in 3 components.
-An on-board part (rebvo itself) doing all the processing and sending data over UDP and an OpenGL visualizer.
+A library containing the core (rebvolib/librebvolib.a) An on-board app (app/rebvorun) to launch the library to do all the processing and send data over UDP An an OpenGL visualizer (app/visualizer) to show the newwork tranmitted data.

 Introductory video: https://youtu.be/7pn29iGklgI